theswedishdeveloper/TheAtmosphereGame/README.md

 # The Atmosphere Game

-The game is about trying to beware of rocks on the way down to the earth through.
-Your job is to collect as many points as possible.
+The game is about trying to beware of rocks on the way down to the earth through the atmosphere.
+Your task is to collect as many points as possible.

 `Controls: `

-Move player Up: ↑
+Move player Up: W

-Move player Left: ←
+Move player Left: A

-Move player Right: →
+Move player Down: S

-Move player Down: ↓
+Move player Right: D

 Pause game: P / ESC